dehlen/secretingredientapp/_pages/privacypolicy.md

 # Privacy Policy

-In the following, we would like to inform you about the purposes, type and scope of the processing of your personal data while using the Recipes App (hereinafter also referred to as the "App").
+In the following, we would like to inform you about the purposes, type and scope of the processing of your personal data while using the Secret Ingredient App (hereinafter also referred to as the "App").
 The legal basis for the level of data protection within the App is the Regulation (EU) 2016/679 (GDPR).

 ## 1. Responsible body